woocommerce/woocommerce/readme.txt

 * Feature - Added the option to sell products individually (only allow 1 in the cart).
 * Feature - New shop page/category archive display settings, and the ability to change display per-category.
 * Feature - Allow shipping tax classes to be defined independent of items. https://github.com/woothemes/woocommerce/issues/1625
 * Feature - Redone order item storage making them easier (and faster) to access for reporting, and querying purchases.
 Huge performance gains for reports.
-Order items are no longer serialised - they are stored in there own table with meta.
+Order items are no longer serialised - they are stored in their own table with meta.
 Existing data can be be updated on upgrade.
 * Feature - Update weights/dimensions for variations if they differ.
 * Feature - is_order_received_page() courtesy of Lee Willis.
 * Feature - Inline saving of attributes to make creating variable products easier.